leejo/battling_a_legacy_schema_with_dbic/presentation.md

 Note:
 - what i've been using in the examples
 - console_monochrome if you don't want colours/want to see exact bind sites
-- put the sub in your Schema.pm module
+- put the sub in your Schema.pm module (or base class)
 - shows you potential ->resultset calls missing prefetch
 - as seen in examples, e.g. ./examples/slides/adding_relationships.sh
+- been meaning to write something to parse the out of this, but...

 ---
 ## Gotchas